 Best Binoculars under 500 dollars

-I like the Nikon Monarch 7 8x42 alot at this price range, and if you go for this deal you get some nice accessories included.
+I like the Nikon Monarch 7 8x42 alot at this price range, and if you go for this deal you get some nice accessories included.?

 If you are looking for the best 10x42 binoculars under 500 dollars, the Zeiss Terra 10x42 is a great lightweight option with crystal clear images.
-These actually won the best 10x42 binoculars award from Field and Stream in 2014, and with Zeiss being associated with excellent optics, you can't go wrong.
+These actually won the best 10x42 optics award from Field and Stream in 2014, and with Zeiss being associated with excellent optics, you can't go wrong.